matchmakeredlabs/matchmakeredlabs.github.io/_cards/card7.md

 ![MatchMaker Simple Diagram](/mmassets/MM-Simple-v2.svg){: style="height: 14em;"}

-Collaborating with MatchMaker Education Labs is stress-free and highly-valuable:
+Our **B2B** customers and partners, find collaborating with MatchMaker Education Labs is stress-free and highly-valuable:

 1. **No Barrier to Entry and Easy Implementation**<br/>**MatchMaker is turnkey**.
 By building on your organization's existing skills and technologies, MatchMaker fits seamlessly into your work and/or business.
 MatchMaker integrates with your existing infrastructure.